 The Corporation's policy is to maintain a strong capital base so as to maintain investor, creditor, and market confidence and sustain the future development of the business.
 The Corporation manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying petroleum and natural gas assets.
-The Corporation considers its capital structure to include shareholder's equity of \$779.2 million (2015 - \$812.1 million), bank debt of \$160.7 million (2015 - \$149.0 million) and a working capital deficit of \$14.6 million (2015 - \$16.8 million).
+The Corporation considers its capital structure to include Shareholders' equity of \$776.2 million (2016 - \$779.2 million), bank debt of \$209.2 million (2016 - \$160.7 million), convertible debentures of \$36.7 million (2016 - nil), and a working capital surplus of \$8.5 million (2016 - \$14.6 million).
 In order to maintain or adjust capital structure, the Corporation may from time to time issue shares and adjust its capital spending to manage current and projected debt levels.

-The Corporation monitors its capital based on the ratio of forecast net debt to forecast adjusted funds from operations.
+The Corporation monitors its capital based on the ratio of forecast net debt to forecast adjusted funds flow.
 Net debt is defined as outstanding bank debt plus or minus working capital and dividends payable, and excluding the fair value of financial contracts, accrued share appreciation rights within accounts payable and other current obligations.
-Adjusted funds from operations is defined as cash flow from operating activities before changes in non-cash working capital, decommissioning expenditures, legal settlement expenses, transaction costs, cash settled stock-based compensation and current tax on disposition.
-The Corporation's strategy is to maintain a one year forward looking forecast debt to forecast adjusted funds from operations ratio of less than two to one.
+Adjusted funds flow is defined as cash flow from operating activities before changes in non-cash working capital, decommissioning expenditures, legal settlement expenses, transaction costs, cash settled stock-based compensation and current tax on disposition.
+The Corporation's strategy is to maintain a one year forward looking forecast debt to forecast adjusted funds flow ratio of less than two to one.
 This ratio may increase at certain times as a result of acquisitions, changes in commodity prices, or capital spending.
 In order to facilitate the management of this ratio, the Corporation prepares annual capital expenditure budgets, which are updated as necessary depending on varying factors including current and forecast prices, successful capital deployment and general industry conditions.
 The bi-annual and updated budgets are approved by the Board of Directors.